dnr/styx/README.md

 ### Cachefiles culling

 Cachefiles has a culling mechanism that kicks in when the disk gets full.
+It's not clear what we should do since we can't just throw away the whole slab (the bulk of the data).
+Maybe we could keep some LRU info and throw out some old data.

-This isn't implemented yet.
-Don't let the disk get full or things will probably go badly.
+For now, don't let the disk get full or things will probably go badly.

+(This isn't implemented yet.)

+### Cost of server components

+TBD

 ## How to use it